hafizbadrie/slasherjs/README.md

 slasherjs
 =========

-Retrieve content from an article page by providing its URL.
+Slasherjs will help you to extract the body content of an article with no pain.

+Currently, you just can provide a URL of an article, slasherjs will do the request stuff and extract the body content of article for you.

 ## TO DO ##
-1. Optimize performance
-2. More asynchronous process
-3. Add more test cases
+1. Add more test cases
-4. Memory leak cases
+2. Memory leak cases
-5. Measure performance
+3. Measure performance
-6. Write test scripts
+4. Write test scripts

 ### URL TESTED SUCCESS ###
 1. http://www.thejakartapost.com/news/2014/09/08/jokowi-promises-better-coordination-transition.html